0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

 Then I started working on my first milestone, adding TLS encryption support to pgwatch RPC sink.

-I spent most of the time searching (TLS, Golang TLS support, RPC & TLS integration, etc.), Also the mentor pointed out to me that they had worked on a similar idea in [another project](https://github.com/cybertec-postgresql/vip-manager/blob/master/checker/etcd_leader_checker.go), which helped me a lot while reading its code.
+I spent most of the time searching (TLS, Golang TLS support, RPC & TLS integration, etc.), also the mentor pointed out to me that they had worked on a similar idea in [another project](https://github.com/cybertec-postgresql/vip-manager/blob/master/checker/etcd_leader_checker.go), which helped me a lot while reading its code.